 However, for many industries, and especially for ARMs, avoiding PCI compliance has become impossible or at least not good business.
 This is because their customers are now requiring them to do so, as means of ensuring that their own security is maintained, as sensitive data is shared.

 2. Audit Systems to Reduce or Eliminate Unnecessary PAN

 ARMs with extensive systems and multiple locations especially need to conduct regular system audits.
 PAN tends to “migrate” into areas where it should not be.
-Every time a piece of personal or financial data ends up in another part of the system, it expands the PCI scope.
+Every time a piece of personal or financial data ends up in another part of the system, it expands the PCI DSS scope.